 The key statement can occur at the top level of the configuration file or inside a view statement.
-Keys defined in toplevel key statements can be used in all views.
+Keys defined in top-level key statements can be used in all views.
 Keys intended for use in a controls statement (see controls Statement Definition and Usage) must be defined at the top level.

-The key\id, also known as the key name, is a domain name that uniquely identifies the key.
+The key_id, also known as the key name, is a domain name that uniquely identifies the key.
 It can be used in a server statement to cause requests sent to that server to be signed with this key, or in address match lists to verify that incoming requests have been signed with a key matching this name, algorithm, and secret.

-The algorithm\id is a string that specifies a security/authentication algorithm.
-The named server supports hmacmd5, hmac-sha1, hmac-sha224, hmac-sha256, hmac-sha384, and hmac-sha512 TSIG authentication.
-Truncated hashes are supported by appending the minimum number of required bits preceded by a dash, e.g., hmacsha1-80.
-The secret\string is the secret to be used by the algorithm, and is treated as a Base64-encoded string.
+The algorithm_id is a string that specifies a security/authentication algorithm.
+The named server supports hmacmd5, hmacmsha1, hmacmsha224, hmacmsha256, hmacmsha384, and hmacmsha512 TSIG authentication.
+Truncated hashes are supported by appending the minimum number of required bits preceded by a dash, e.g., hmacmsha1-80.
+The secret_string is the secret to be used by the algorithm, and is treated as a Base64-encoded string.